AMReX-Codes/amrex/CONTRIBUTING.md

 git push -u origin <branch_name>
 ```

-If you want to synchronize your branch with the `dev` branch (this is useful
+If you want to synchronize your branch with the `master` branch (this is useful
-when the `dev` branch is being modified while you are working on
+when the `master` branch is being modified while you are working on
 `<branch_name>`), you can use
 ```
-git pull upstream dev
+git pull upstream master
 ```
 and fix any conflict that may occur.